shakibaam/Information-Retrieval-Project/README.md

 ## Phase 1: Creating a Basic Information Retrieval Model

 In this phase, the focus is on creating a simple information retrieval model.
-The documents need to be indexed to utilize the spatial index for retrieving relevant documents.
+The documents need to be indexed to utilize the positional index for retrieving relevant documents.
 The main tasks in this phase include:

 - Data preprocessing
 - Creating a spatial index
 - Query processing and retrieval

-Before building the spatial index, it's necessary to preprocess the texts.
+Before building the positional index, it's necessary to preprocess the texts.
 The required steps in this phase are:

 - Token extraction
 - Text normalization